genemine/iread/README.md

 * python module: argparse.
 If not installed, run 'pip install argparse' from shell to install.

 # 3. Install
-After downloading the source file, unzip it, and ***add the iREAD package path to your environmental variable PATH*** by modifying your .bashrc or .bash_profile file in your home directory.
+After downloading the source file, unzip it, and ***add the iREAD package path to your environmental variable PATH*** by modifying your .bashrc or .bash_profile file in your home directory.<br>
+`**Note 1:** In the first line of the BASH, PERL and Python scripts in iREAD, the path for BASH, PERL and Python is set as follows by default: <br>
+BASH: /bin/bash<br>
+PERL: /usr/bin/perl<br>
+Python:/usr/bin/python<br>
+Just in case, if your BASH/PERL/Python is not in the default path, please ***change the first line (e.g. #!/usr/bin/python) in the scripts so that it correctly points to BASH/PERL/Python*** in your machine.
+`